casperio/portfolio/README.md

 This file is read and processed in such a way that each client, based on their age, is assigned a type of portfolio.
-The output of the program is a file which contains the name of each client along with the name of the portfolio assigned to them
+The output of the program is a file which contains the name of each client along with the name of the portfolio assigned to them.

 ## Development
 This project was developed using the following tools: